ramonberrutti/diy-service-mesh/README.md

 - This is only for learning propose, not a production-ready service mesh.
 - We are going to use IPTables instead of eBPF or Nftables for simplicity.
 - We are going to keep the code as simple as possible to make it easy to understand.
+- Some Golang errors are ignored for simplicity, in a real-world scenario you should handle them properly.

 ## What are we going to build?

 We are going to keep the project in a monorepo, which will contain the following components:

-- **init-container**: This is an init container that we are going to use to configure the network namespace of the pods.
+- **proxy-init**: Configure the network namespace of the pod.
-- **data-plane**: This is the data plane of the service mesh, which is responsible for intercepting and modifying network packets.
+- **proxy**: This is the data plane of the service mesh, which is responsible for intercepting and modifying network packets.
-- **control-plane**: This is the control plane of the service mesh, which is responsible for managing the data plane.
+- **controller**: This is the control plane of the service mesh, which is responsible to provide the configuration to the data plane.
-- **admission-controller**: This is an Admission Controller for Kubernetes, which is responsible for validating and mutating Kubernetes resources.
+- **injector**: This is an Admission Controller for Kubernetes, which is responsible for mutating each pod that we want to use the service mesh.
-- **sample-app**: This is a sample application that we are going to use to test the service mesh with different scenarios.
+- **samples apps**: Two simple applications that are going to communicate with each other.

-## How to run this project?
+## Tools and how to run this project?

 We are going to use: